MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/response.md

 - Cloud protocols or API methods more easily integrate with work management systems, including DevOps.

-And consider the following modes for the range of automated action, whether that be for investigation, enrichment, routing, assignment, remediation, recovery or resolution:
+And consider the following modes for the range of automated action, whether that be for investigation, enrichment, routing, assignment, remediation, recovery, or resolution:

 |Orchesration method|Description|
 |-|-|